Sailor Moon (character): Characterization

 In the manga and anime, Mamoru refers to her as odango (a kind of rice dumpling), based on her distinctive hairstyle.
 At first, this is always accompanied with the suffix -atama, meaning "head", but this is gradually dropped.
 Usagi hates the name at first, but it develops into a sign of affection as they become close.
-Later in the series, Haruka and Seiya, other important figures in her life, adopt the name as well.
+Later in the series, Haruka Tenō and Kō Seiya, other important figures in her life, adopt the name as well.
 Since the term does not always have foreign language equivalents, this moniker is altered in various ways across its many foreign translations and adaptations.